ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

     - Scale based on a schedule
     - scale based on demand
     - use predictive scaling
+- Auto scaling can only hit the maximum vCPU limit per region

 ###  9.2. <a name='ElasticBeanStalk'></a>Elastic BeanStalk